 What happens if I die without a will?

 If you die without a will, the state decides who inherits your property through a legal process called intestate succession.
 This process doesn’t consider your personal relationships or specific wishes, which could result in unintended heirs receiving your assets.
-It also means you forfeit the chance to appoint a guardian for minor children or name someone you trust to manage your estate.
+It also means you forfeit the chance to appoint a guardian for minor children or name someone you trust to manage your estate, and you may be unable to ensure your wishes are followed if you become incapacitated or unable to make decisions yourself.

 Do I need a will if I already have a trust?